roboticist-tav/diego_documentation/docs/corpus/mavlink/mavlink.md

 ## MAV_CMD_NAV_LOITER_UNLIM ([17](https://mavlink.io/en/messages/common.html#MAV_CMD_NAV_LOITER_UNLIM))

 The `MAV_CMD_NAV_LOITER_UNLIM` command will command a drone to, _"loiter around this waypoint an unlimited amount of time"_.
 In ***Diego***, the `loiter_` verb is the direct translation.
-The object can be either the drone _"...to loiter around the waypoint"_, or the waypoint _"...for the drone to loiter around to"_ using the `_loiterat` postposition.
+The object can be either the drone _"…to loiter around the waypoint"_, or the waypoint _"…for the drone to loiter around to"_ using the `_loiterat` postposition.
 The `_hold` posit (with empty parameters) is used to maintain an _"unlimited amount of time"_.
 There are various other postpositions that can be used.

-Nevertheless, the use of a command to _"loiter ... [for] unlimited amount of time"_ is considered foolish.
+Nevertheless, the use of a command to _"loiter … [for] unlimited amount of time"_ is considered foolish.
 If a drone is instructed to loiter for a unlimited time at a waypoint, when it has limited resources, it can't be expected to loiter for a *unlimited* amount of time.
 For instance, with no access to energy (fuel) it will surely run out of fuel and die; or, under threatening environment pressures it may suffer and die.
 Drones with common sense will realise the folly of this instruction and refuse to comply when it's nearing death.
 The refusal is handled by the `refuse` object, and if the situation gets desperate the `wtf` object will be used.

-The foolishness of loitering forever can be seen in the human translations of the following **Diego** instructioning...
+The foolishness of loitering forever can be seen in the human translations of the following **Diego** instructioning…

 > Diego: `loiter_robot(myDrone)_waypoint(greenFlag)_hold()?:;`<br>
 > Human: *"`myDrone`, go to `greenFlag` and loiter there forever!"*